 If so, then you are in the right place!

 The Sac State fraternity and sorority experience adds a special dimension to the life and education of each of our students.
-Through membership in one of more than 35 Greek-letter organizations, students have the opportunity to learn the value of scholarship; develop essential leadership skills; strengthen their passion for service; and build the bonds of brotherhood & sisterhood that will make the campus feel more like home.
+Through membership in one of 36 Greek-letter organizations, students have the opportunity to learn the value of scholarship; develop essential leadership skills; strengthen their passion for service; and build the bonds of brotherhood & sisterhood that will make the campus feel more like home.

 Whether you have never heard of Greek Life before or are a fraternity or sorority member yourself, the Fraternal Life staff and this Web site are dedicated to helping you better understand the opportunities that Sac State Fraternal Life offer your son or daughter.
 Below you will find the answers to some common questions asked by many parents.